stephenfong/Gasprices-webscraper/README.md

 # Gas-Scraper
-Pulls gas prices from Gasbuddy links
+Pulls gas prices from Gasbuddy links using Beautiful Soup